Bands renormalization and superconductivity in the strongly correlated Hubbard model using composite operators method: Nearest-neighbors study

 \subsubsection{Luttinger theorem}

 We now turn our attention to the Luttinger theorem.
 This theorem states that the volume enclosed by the Fermi surface is proportional to the electron density \cite{luttinger_fermi_1960}.
-The Luttinger theorem is only demonstrated for systems where the interaction can be treated perturbatively.
-For this reason it is common that it can be violated in strongly correlated systems.
+The regime of validity of Luttinger theorem is still a very debated topic \cite{heath_necessary_2020} \cite{dzyaloshinskii_consequences_2003} \cite{skolimowski_luttingers_2022}.
 To compute the volume enclosed by the Fermi surface, we need to remember the relation between the composite and electronic Green's function Eq. (\ref{Gandkappa}) The $\boldsymbol{\kappa}$ act as spectral weights of the electronic Green's function.
 The Fermi surface is given by the imaginary part of this electronic Green's function at the Fermi energy

 Thus, the Fermi contour is the set of points associated to a vanishing $\epsilon_{ij}^l$.
 Therefore a way to compute the enclosed area $A_{FS}$ is simply by considering the following equation